papadritta/Calamari-Monitoring/README.md

 sudo ufw allow 9615
 sudo ufw allow 3000
 ```
 **NOTE: This is additional rules for UFW.
-Don't forget to set all the rules and add Default port 22, 80, 443 for your SSH client to avoid loose the control of your server.**
+Don't forget to set all the rules and add Default ports: 22, 80, 443 for your SSH client to avoid loose the control of your server.**

 ## 2. Node-exporter [Check the lastest release](https://github.com/prometheus/node_exporter/releases)